prnikita/cse15l-lab-report/lab-report-3.md

 -name <br>
 This command is used to search for files with a specified name in a directory.
+It might be useful when you know the name of a file, but have no idea where it is stored on your computer.
+It can also be used as a fast way to access a file and the file path.
 ```
 find written_2/travel_guides/berlitz1 -name "HistoryEgypt.txt"
 written_2/travel_guides/berlitz1/HistoryEgypt.txt